linnnus/toki-pona-dictionary/README.md

 	* definitions are kinda meg
 	* some examples are waaaaay too long
 	* some definitions are missing examples
-* add offline capabilities using sw
-* add tamplate definitions
+* add tamplate definitions, to comply with material design
-* use ::before and ::after for examples